Skip to main content

 Best practices for multiple embedding models

-For ingestion, OpenRAG allows only one active embedding model at a time.
+• Make sure the active embedding model is correct before ingesting documents: For ingestion, OpenRAG allows only one active embedding model at a time.
+The active model is set on the Settings page.

 Set the chunking strategy